 2. Posting the position.

 a.
 Web posting: Academic Affairs will post your advertisement for this position on the Faculty Openings web page: www.wesleyan.edu/facultyopenings.

 b.
 Application process—online: PeopleAdmin is the program Wesleyan uses to accept and review applications online.
 This program allows the applicant to submit a full dossier, it automatically emails references for confidential letters of recommendation and posts these (Interfolio letters are also supported).
 It allows faculty members to view the applications from your eportfolio.
 You may view the applications online or download them as .pdfs; you may organize the pool into categories; you may create a shortlist so that the full departmental/program faculty see only the dossiers of a subset of applicants.
-Lisa Sacks in Academic Affairs will support you and your administrative assistant in using PeopleAdmin.
+Lisa Sacks in Academic Affairs will provide training and support you and your administrative assistant in using PeopleAdmin.

 c.
 Application process—other methods: We encourage you to consider using PeopleAdmin rather than having dossiers mailed or posted to WesFiles because PeopleAdmin gives the most holistic environment in which to review applications with the lowest workload to your administrative assistant.
 If you elect to use other methods, the entire process for receiving and reviewing applications will be run by your department/program without support for this from Academic Affairs.

 3. Advertisements.
 Academic Affairs will cover the costs of advertising, up to a maximum of $1,500, for each search.
 If advertising costs will exceed $1,500, the Chair should consult with Lisa Sacks before placing the ads.
 Advertising includes print and electronic announcements as well as any printing and mailing expenses.

 a.
 If you are using PeopleAdmin to accept and review applications online, Lisa Sacks will give you a link for inclusion in your ad that will take applicants directly to your posting.

 b.
 All ads must include the following statement: